adunning/vita-frideswide-a/vita-frideswide-a-trans.md

 On the fourth ides of October^[Sunday, 12 October 727] an angel of the Lord appeared to her and said, 'The fourteenth calends of November will be a Sunday,^[19 October 727] and you will receive the crown of immortality from the Lord for which you have always longed.
 For a heavenly hall is made ready for you, and light everlasting, because you have despised the Father's earthly domain.'
 After he said this, the angel left her.

 A very strong fever then seized the most blessed virgin Frideswide, afflicted by bodily illness, and she began to be weakened in all parts of her body.

 One day, all the citizens of that city came to her.
-But the blessed virgin, did not cease to provide them with sound advice.
+The blessed virgin did not cease to provide them with sound advice.

 \[20\] On the Saturday when she was to pass from her body on the morrow, she asked for a tomb to be opened for her in the church of the blessed mother of God, saying, 'Tomorrow will be Sunday, and I do not wish anyone to work because of me.
 For on this night, after the third cockcrow, fortified by the body and blood of Christ, I will go to my Lord. *I have fought the good fight, I have finished the race of righteousness,* I have rejected the world and all its pride, and therefore *there is laid up for me the crown of righteousness.*'^[2 Tim.
 4.7–8]